rethinkdb/rethinkdb-rs/api/ruby/aggregation/fold.md

 * it is guaranteed to proceed through the sequence from first element to last.
 * it passes an initial base value to the function with the first element in place of the previous reduction result.

+{% apibody %}
+combining_function(accumulator | base, element) &rarr; new_accumulator
+{% endapibody %}

 In its second form, `fold` operates like [concat_map][cm], returning a new sequence rather than a single value.
 When an `emit` function is provided, `fold` will:

 * proceed through the sequence in order and take an initial base value, as above.
 * for each element in the sequence, call both the combining function and a separate emitting function.
 The emitting function takes three parameters: the previous reduction result (the accumulator), the current element, and the output from the combining function (the new value of the accumulator).

 If provided, the emitting function must return a list.

+{% apibody %}
+emit(previous_accumulator, element, accumulator) &rarr; array
+{% endapibody %}

+A `finalEmit` function may also be provided, which will be called at the end of the sequence.
+It takes a single parameter: the result of the last reduction through the iteration (the accumulator), or the original base value if the input sequence was empty.
+This function must return a list, which will be appended to `fold`'s output stream.

+{% apibody %}
+final_emit(accumulator | base) &rarr; array
+{% endapibody %}

 [rd]: /api/ruby/reduce/
 [cm]: /api/ruby/concat_map/